tomfaulhaber/cl-format/README.markdown

 ### Current Status ###

-cl-format is 100% compatible with the Common Lisp standard as specified in CLtLv2 with the exception of the support directives for the pretty printer.
+cl-format is 100% compatible with the Common Lisp standard as specified in CLtLv2.
 This includes all of the functionality of Common Lisp's format function including iteration, conditionals, text justification and rich options for displaying real and integer values.
+It also includes the directives to support pretty printing structured output.

 If you find a bug in a directive, drop me a line with a chunk of code that exhibits the bug and the version of